 Continuous course; three hours lecture; three hours laboratory or online course; four credits each semester.
-Corequisites: English 101 and Math 101.
-Strongly recommended: Biology 101 General Biology.
+Co-requisites: English 101 and Math 101.
+Prerequisite: Biology 101.
+Strongly recommended: Chemistry 101.
 This course is specifically designed for students in the health sciences, providing a comprehensive and systematic knowledge of the structure and function of the human body through an integrated approach.
-Dissections, experiments and demonstrations carried out in the laboratory parallel the lectures.
+Dissections, experiments and demonstrations completed in the laboratory parallel the lectures.
 Check transfer school for transferability.